michaeldorner/michaeldorner.de/content/about-me/index.md

 ## The Researcher

 Software is neither visible nor tangible, yet it defines how we live, work, teach, learn, and research.
-Therefore, the advances in society, economy, education, and research depends highly on the quality of software.
-But how do we build better software?
+Therefore, advances in society, economy, education, and research depend highly on the quality of software.
+But how do we build better software and how do we build software better?

 Finding answers to software engineering's fundamental questions is at the core of my motivation.
 I am particularly interested in the foundations of software engineering (for example, providing solid measurements for answering the questions) and bringing those foundations into practice (for example, to better understand and improve [code review]({{< ref "/research/code-review" >}}), to ensure [tax compliance for software engineering]({{< ref "/research/tax-compliance-in-software-engineering" >}})).
 Although part of my work is qualitative, I love to crunch numbers, dig into large datasets, and apply all sorts of data analysis.
 In particular, I am an enthusiast of [simulations]({{< ref "/research/simulation" >}}) as an empirical research method in and for software engineering research.